Jayson Potroz

 Jayson Potroz (born 26 November 1991) is a New Zealand rugby union player.
 He plays at fullback in the National Provincial Championship for Taranaki.
-He also plays for the New England Free Jacks in Major League Rugby (MLR).
+He also played for the New England Free Jacks in Major League Rugby (MLR).

+After playing college rugby and spending years in the developmental level Potroz debuted for Taranaki in 2018, where he helped the club gain promotion to the National Provincial Championship primer division and win the championship in 2023.

+In 2023 he signed with the New England Free Jacks of the MLR where he became a key player in helping them complete a three-peat from 2023-2025.
+Potroz also led the MLR in points in both 2023 and 2024 and was the 2023 Major League Rugby Player of the Year.

 Career

 Potroz has played premier club rugby in Taranaki since he left Francis Douglas Memorial College in 2009, first playing for Stratford until 2013, and now playing for Tukapa.
 He has played age group, development, and representative sevens, and featured in Taranaki pre-season matches for a number of years.
 However, he made his first-class debut in 2018 against Poverty Bay in a Ranfurly Shield pre-season match in Tikorangi, then against Wanganui in the second Ranfurly Shield pre-season match and came off the bench against Canterbury.
 He was best known in his first season for scoring a 55m intercept try in his third match of 2018.
 He scored three tries that year.

 In 2019, Potroz started in all 10 matches for Taranaki, scoring a total of 17 points.
 He played nine matches at fullback and one on the wing.
 At the end of the season, he was named Back of the Year, the first non-Super Rugby player to win such an award.
 He also won Sevens Player of the Year.
-The following year, during the 2020 season, Potroz appeared in 11 matches, scoring 3 tries and 95 points overall.
+The following year, during the 2020 season, Potroz appeared in 11 matches, scoring 3 tries, 16 conversions and penalties for 95 total points.

 In the Taranaki premier competition, Potroz has played over 100 matches for Tukapa and predominantly plays first-five eighth.
 In the 2017 club competition, he was the leading try scorer and highest points scorer.

-During the 2021 season Potroz appeared in nine matches, scoring one trie as he and Taranaki won the NPC championship division.
+During the 2021 season Potroz appeared in nine matches starting every game and scoring one trie as he and Taranaki won the NPC championship division defeating Otago to gain promotion to the premier division.